Visix Hires COO and Customer Success Manager

-“As our company continues to expand in the university, corporate and healthcare markets, we consistently focus on how we can improve both our production workflows and service to our clients,” says Sean Matthews, President of Visix.
-“I’m pleased to welcome Tony and Lindsay to our team as part of that process.”
+"As our company continues to expand in the university, corporate and healthcare markets, we consistently focus on how we can improve both our production workflows and service to our clients," said Sean Matthews, president of Visix.
+"I'm pleased to welcome Tony and Lindsay to our team as part of that process."

 "Although Lindsay and Tony operate on two different sides of our organization - customer facing and product management - they both contribute to our overall goal of helping clients communicate better through reliable, feature-rich products and a consultative approach before, during and after the sale."